Contract Signature Authority Memo

 Now that you have determined the document is an agreement requiring a University signature and that it is not a Purchasing Contract, you must look to the scope of your authority to sign such contracts.

-- Kerner, Bazzell, DeLuca, and Blank have general signatory authority for all contracts.
+- Kerner, Bazzell, DeLuca, and Ward have general signatory authority for all contracts.

-- Griffiths has authority to sign Application for Licenses.
+- Rutherford and Griffiths have authority to sign Application for Licenses.

 - Demke can sign Export Control Agreements.